 14 deref_array(5, p0, q0);

-p are not passed as arguments.
-Instead, they are initial- ized according to p’s type—see line 4 of the original CORECHKCBOX program at the top of the figure.
+p is not passed as arguments.
+Instead, they are initialized according to p’s type—see line 4 of the original CORECHKCBOX program at the top of the figure.
 Line 3 of the generated code sets the lower bound to 0 and the upper bound to n.

 Metatheory

-We formalize both the compilation procedure and the simulation theorem in the PLT Redex model we developed for CORECHKCBOX (see Sec.
-3.1), and then attempt to falsify it via Redex’s support for random testing.
-Redex allows us to specify compilation as logical rules (essentially, an extension of typing), but then execute it algorithmically to automatically test whether simulation holds.
-This process revealed several bugs in compilation and the theorem state- ment.
+We formalized both the compilation procedure and the simulation theorem in the PLT Redex model we developed for CORECHKCBOX (see Sec.
+3.1), and then attempted to falsify it via Redex’s support for random testing.
+Redex allows us to specify compilation as logical rules (an extension of typing), but then execute it algorithmically to automatically evaluate whether simulation holds.
+This process revealed several bugs in compilation and the theorem statement.
 We ultimately plan to prove simulation in the Coq model.

 We use the notation to indicate the erasure of stack and heap—the rhs is the same as the lhs but with type annotations removed: